 CdO = Ca d’Oro Renaissance Salon

 Gulf Wars Scholar: Take at least 6 classes across 6 class areas or 6 within a single area/topic.
 Turn in your signed class schedule by noon on Saturday.
 Ages 5+ eligible.

-GW Journeyman Program: Interest Meetings Sunday 2pm / Monday 10am.
+GW Journeyman Program: Interest Meetings Sunday 2pm / Monday noon.
 Volunteer and work on projects in a single area for the entire week.
-To sign up, contact email@example.com or come to the Journeyman Interest meeting.
+To sign up, contact firstname.lastname@example.org or come to the Journeyman Interest meeting.

 Artisans’ Row Social: Monday, 8pm.
 Join us to meet up with fellow artisans, scholars, and patrons.
 Requesting donations of “Raw Materials” for Volunteer’s Point Above & Beyond table.
 Museum Night Presentations: If you have visited a museum or acquired an artifact that you would like to share, we will have a place for them, and time for you to present them.
 Contact email@example.com for details.

 Secret Squirrel Awards: Best camp furniture (individual) & (group), Best ensemble camp, best heraldic display and most awesome thing.
 Nominations accepted at AR Woodworking from 9am Monday to 5pm Wednesday.